pa1kmrb/mysolutions-ds-algo-python3/README.md

 # mysolutions-ds-algo-python3
-My solutions for various algorithms in Python3
+My solutions to problems using algorithms and data structures in Python3